BC-SECURITY/empire-docs/module-development/powershell-modules.md

 **suggested\_values**: A list of suggested values can be provided for an option.
 These values will be available in the CLI and Starkiller as autocomplete values.

 **strict**: If true, the option validator will check that the value chosen matches a value from the suggested values list.

+**type**: If a type is defined, the API will automatically validate the option value against the type.
+The following types are supported:
+* bool
+* int
+* float
+* str
+* file

+A 'file' option type should be an integer that corresponds to the `download` id of a file already on the empire server.
+The API will automatically validate that the file exists.
+If a `custom_generate` function is used, the whole database object for the file will be passed to the function.

+Note: Starkiller will automatically give file options with a dropdown or upload.
+File options have not yet been implemented in the client.
+It is recommended to use Starkiller.

 **OUTPUT\_FUNCTION**: Some PowerShell modules have an option named `OutputFunction` that converts the output to json, xml, etc. The `OutputFunction` option can be inserted anywher in the `script` and `script_end` by using `{{ OUTPUT_FUNCTION }}`.